VidQuiz

 Turn any video into a quiz

-Paste a YouTube, course, training or webinar link and VidQuiz writes the questions for you, with answers and explanations.
+Paste a YouTube link (a lecture, training or webinar) and VidQuiz writes the questions for you, with answers and explanations.
 See how it works or explore use cases.

 Make your first quiz from a video